fluffynuts/df/README.md

 it's fat
 ---

-yes, this is a chonky boi when published (11mb), but it was quick to bang out in .net - if you want to keep it smaller, you probably only need:
+Yes, this is a chonky boi when published (11mb), but it was quick to bang out in .net - if you want to keep it smaller, you probably only need, from a regular build:
 - df.exe
 - df.dll
 - PeanutButter.EasyArgs.dll
 - PeanutButter.DuckTyping.dll

 for a total of about 675k, which is still chonky compared with the native `df` coming in at about 2k.
-You don't _have_ to use it (:
+C'est la vie!